Bed bugs are problematic for many industries, including: property management, retail, food & beverage, hospitality, transportation, and healthcare.

-Bed bug infestations in retail stores are increasing due to the sheer number of patrons that visit stores and shopping malls.
-In retail, bed bugs are found on returned merchandise, on store furniture, in carpets and excess fabrics, in changing rooms and shipping areas, and where employees gather such as break rooms and lounges.
-Retail staff should know the signs of bed bugs to help avoid infestations.
+Beg bug infestations in retail settings are common.
+Unfortunately, more customers mean more chances of bed bug exposure in your store or shopping mall.
+Bed bugs are found on returned merchandise, store furniture, in carpets and excess fabrics, in changing rooms, and in shipping areas.
+They’re also common in employee gathering areas like breakrooms and lounges.
+Your retail staff should know the signs of bed bugs to help avoid infestations.

 Food & Beverage

-Bed bugs are finding their way into hotel rooms across the country.
-They are introduced by customers and can be a significant risk to your brand if not detected early.
+Bed bugs are finding their way into hotels, motels, and B&Bs across the country.
+They are introduced by lodgers, and can be a significant risk to your brand if not detected early.
 These pests can quickly spread from one room to the next as they retreat to wall voids and other hiding spots after a meal.
 Housekeeping staff needs to be vigilant and know what to look for as they clean vacated rooms.

-Bed bugs are found wherever people congregate and as more people travel for school, business or pleasure, bed bug infestations are being discovered on board aircraft, trains, subways, and motor coaches, as well as airports and bus terminals.
-Early detection is critical before they spread and cause alarm among travelers.
+Bed bugs are found wherever people congregate.
+As travel rates increase, bed bug infestations are being discovered aboard aircraft, trains, subways, and motor coaches, as well as in airports and bus terminals.
+Early detection is critical in your industry so that the bugs can be stopped before they spread among travelers and hurt your reputation.

 Bed bug infestations are increasing in long-term care facilities, nursing homes, and even hospital emergency rooms.
-The pests hitchhike their way in as patients get treated or when they are visited by friends and family.
+The pests hitchhike in on patients and visitors.
 Protect your reputation by having an identification and control plan in place.